Table of Contents

 -

-For best performance (minimizing the risk of wire crosstalk and packet loss), remove wire pair 1 out of the cable
+For best performance, i.e. minimizing the risk of wire crosstalk and consequently packet loss, just remove the whole wire pair 1 out of the cable

 Connecting the Cable